shannupriya13/shanmukapriya/README.md

 # shanmukapriya
-this is my first repositary
+this is my first git repositary author shanmukapriya